Survival Rates for Nasal Cavity and Paranasal Sinus Cancers

 Understanding the numbers

-• These numbers don’t take everything into account.
+These numbers don’t take everything into account, and each person is different.
 Survival rates are grouped based on how far the cancer has spread.
 But other factors, such as your age and overall health, the type of nasal cavity or paranasal sinus cancer you have, and how well the cancer responds to treatment, can also affect your outlook.

-• People now being diagnosed with nasal cavity or paranasal sinus cancer may have a better outlook than these numbers show.
-Treatments improve over time, and these numbers are based on people who were diagnosed and treated at least 5 years earlier.
+People now being diagnosed with nasal cavity or paranasal sinus cancer might have a better outlook than these numbers show.
+Treatments have improved over time, and these numbers are based on people who were diagnosed and treated at least 5 years earlier.

 American Cancer Society Emails